skydread1/portfolio/src/loicb/server/content/portfolio/flybot_card_games.md

                       :src-dark "/assets/cards.jpg"
                       :alt "Card Deck"}}
 +++
-At Flybot, I had the opportunity to create popular Asian Card Games API.
+At Flybot, I had the opportunity to create popular Asian Card Games APIs in `Clojure`.

-I worked on game such as Pǎo Dé Kuài (跑得快) and Big two (锄大地) which are climbing card games.
+I developed the backend of games such as Pǎo Dé Kuài (跑得快) and Big two (锄大地) which are climbing card games.

-I also worked on a Library we called MetaGame that allows us to compose several `pdk` or `big-two` (or a mix of both) in tournaments for instance.
+I also worked on a Library we called MetaGame that allows us to compose several `Pǎo Dé Kuài` or `Big two` games (or a mix of both) in tournaments for instance.

-The repositories are closed-source because private to Flybot Pte.
-Ltd.
 +++
 ## Rational

-At Flybot, I had the opportunity to create popular Asian Card Games API.
+At Flybot, I had the opportunity to create popular Asian Card Games APIs in `Clojure`.

-I worked on game such as Pǎo Dé Kuài (跑得快) and Big two (锄大地) which are climbing card games.
+I developed the backend of games such as Pǎo Dé Kuài (跑得快) and Big two (锄大地) which are climbing card games.

-I also worked on a Library we called MetaGame that allows us to compose several `pdk` or `big-two` (or a mix of both) in tournaments for instance.
+I also worked on a Library we called MetaGame that allows us to compose several `Pǎo Dé Kuài` or `Big two` games (or a mix of both) in tournaments for instance.

 The repositories are closed-source because private to Flybot Pte.
 Ltd.